DannyArends/DaNode/README.md

     127.0.0.1   domain.xxx
     127.0.0.1   www.domain.xxx

-Open a browser and navigate to: http://www.domain.xxx, you should now see the content of your html file
+Save the file with these lines added, then open a browser and navigate to: http://www.domain.xxx, you should now see the content of your php / html file.

 TESTS